 It was now the first week of April.
 Half a dozen Test stars were signalled in the press as possible replacements for Cairns.
 On April 5, it was announced that Nicky Boje would be Notts’ stint.
 However, Boje would not be available for most of August and September as he would be involved in two separate One-day Series for South Africa in Morocco and Sri Lanka.

 This led to more head scratching.
 Rice then signed MacGill to be Notts’ third overseas man.

-Stuart MacGill made his Notts first-class debut at Kidderminster on August 8 – most eyes however were at Trent Bridge, where the Test against India was about to begin.
+Stuart MacGill made his Notts First-Class debut at Kidderminster on 8 August – most eyes however were at Trent Bridge, where the Test against India was about to begin.

-Those eyes soon switched to Worcestershire, when MacGill, almost straight off the plane took five wickets in the first innings, dismissing Worcestershire for 201.
+Those eyes soon switched to Worcestershire, when MacGill, almost straight off the plane, took five wickets in the first innings, dismissing Worcestershire for 201.
 On his debut at Trent Bridge the following week, MacGill created a new record, taking 14 wickets against Middlesex, who tumbled to an innings defeat.
 Another eight wickets in the next game brought another innings victory, which put Notts in place for possible promotion.

 The rest of the story is well remembered.
 Notts clinched third place and MacGill had taken 40 wickets in six matches.

 In 2003, MacGill was signed as the principal overseas Notts player but again, due to international commitments, the county used two other stand-ins, Elworthy and Vettori.
 MacGill appeared in 11 of the 16 first-class games, taking 42 wickets at 33.52 runs each.